Skip to content

 Parameter Name Parameter Type Required Parameter Description

-datakitUrl string Yes Local environment deployment (Datakit) reporting URL address, example: http://10.0.0.1:9529, port defaults to 9529, device with SDK installed must be able to access this address.
-Note: Choose either datakitUrl or datawayUrl
+datakitUrl string Yes Deployment URL address for reporting (Datakit).
+Example: http://10.0.0.1:9529, port defaults to 9529.
+The device installing the SDK must be able to access this address.
+Note: Choose between datakitUrl and datawayUrl

-datawayUrl string Yes Public Dataway reporting URL address, obtained from the [Synthetic Tests] application, example: https://open.dataway.url, device with SDK installed must be able to access this address.
-Note: Choose either datakitUrl or datawayUrl
+datawayUrl string Yes Public Dataway reporting URL address, obtained from the [User Analysis] application.
+Example: https://open.dataway.url.
+The device installing the SDK must be able to access this address.
+Note: Choose between datakitUrl and datawayUrl

-clientToken string Yes Authentication token, must be used together with datawayUrl
+clientToken string Yes Authentication token, needs to be used simultaneously with datawayUrl

-debug boolean No Set whether to allow printing of Debug logs, default false
+debug boolean No Whether to allow printing of Debug logs, default false

-env string No Environment, default prod, any characters, suggest using single words, such as test etc.
+env string No Environment, default prod, any character, recommend using single words such as test etc.

-service string No Set the name of the business or service it belongs to.
+service string No Sets the name of the associated business or service.
 Default: df_rum_ios, df_rum_android

 offlinePakcage boolean No Supported only by Android, whether to use offline packaging or uni mini program, default false.
 Detailed explanation see Difference between Android Cloud Packaging and Offline Packaging

-autoSync boolean No Whether to automatically synchronize data to the server after collecting data.
+autoSync boolean No Whether to automatically synchronize data to the server after collection.
 Default YES.
 When set to NO, use the flushSyncData method to manage data synchronization manually

-syncPageSize number No Set the number of entries per synchronization request.
-Range [5,).
-Note: The larger the number of entries, the more computational resources are consumed, default is 10
+syncPageSize number No Sets the number of entries per synchronization request.
+Range [5, ).
+Note: Larger request entry counts mean higher computational resource usage for data synchronization, default is 10

-syncSleepTime number No Set the intermittent synchronization time.
+syncSleepTime number No Sets the interval time for synchronization.
 Range [0,5000], default not set

-enableDataIntegerCompatible boolean No It is recommended to enable when coexisting with web data.
+enableDataIntegerCompatible boolean No Suggest enabling if coexistence with web data is needed.
 This configuration handles web data type storage compatibility issues.
-Automatically enabled in versions 0.2.1 and later
+Automatically enabled for versions 0.2.1 and later

-compressIntakeRequests boolean No Compress uploaded synchronized data using deflate, default off, supported by SDK versions 0.2.0 and above
+compressIntakeRequests boolean No Compress uploaded synchronized data using deflate compression, default off.
+Supported by SDK versions 0.2.0 and above

 dbCacheLimit number No DB cache limit size.
 Range [30MB,), default 100MB, unit byte, supported by SDK versions 0.2.0 and above